henrahmagix/henrahmagix.github.io/whyishenryamazing/index.md

 ---
 layout: default
-title: Why
+title: Why is Henry amazing?
 class: post
 ---

-## Why is Henry amazing?

 What a nice question to ask.